christytan/ords-apex-dbcs/exacs-QA/SetupORDSandAPEXonDBCS.md

 ## Objectives

-- Learn how setup ORDS and APEX on Oracle Database Cloud Service using Terraform.
+- Learn how set up ORDS and APEX on Oracle Database Cloud Service using Terraform.

 ## Required Artifacts

 - Access to your Oracle cloud account.
 - A pre-provisioned DB instance on Exadata.
-Refer [Lab 3](?lab=lab-3-provision-databases-on-exadata-cloud) on how provision a DB instance on Exadata.
+Refer to [Lab 3](?lab=lab-3-provision-databases-on-exadata-cloud) on how to provision a DB instance on Exadata.
-- Access to a Dev.
-Client on OCI for the database instance.
+- Access to a Dev Client on OCI for the database instance.
 Refer [Lab 4](?lab=lab-4-configure-development-system-for-use) to know how to setup a Dev Client.
 - Have appropriate access to run Terraform on OCI.